Sissipahaw

 Historical Native American tribe of North Carolina, U.S.

 The Sissipahaw or Haw were a Native American tribe of North Carolina.
 Their settlements were generally located in the vicinity of modern-day Saxapahaw, North Carolina on the Haw River in Alamance County upstream from Cape Fear.
 They were possibly first recorded by the Spaniard Vendera in the 16th century as the Sauxpa in South Carolina.
 Their last mention in history is that the tribe joined the Yamasee against the English colonists in the Yamasee War of 1715.
 Some scholars speculate that they may have been a branch of the Shakori due to being so closely associated with that tribe but others disagree.

 Name

-The meaning of sissipahaw is unknown but it probably derives from a Siouan language.
+The meaning of sissipahaw is unknown but it probably derives from a Catawban language.
 Colonel John Barnwell reported in a letter that the Sissipahaw were called Shacioes by some during the Tuscarora War.
 Linguist Ives Goddard proposed that this may be the Sissipahaw's endonym, but he acknowledged that it was impossible to ascertain how Barnwell originally spelled the term due his letter surviving only as a copy.